MicrosoftDocs/customer-insights/ci-docs/journeys/copy-or-restore.md

     1. Select the three dots dropdown ("**...**") then select **Manage**.
     1. To reinstall the services, find the environment you're working on and select **Install** for Customer Insights - Journeys.
     1. If you had outbound marketing installed on the source of the copy, you'll see an option in the Customer Insights - Journeys app to **Enable** in **Settings** > **Versions**.
 Re-enable outbound marketing to match the target.
-- Because a new set of Customer Insights - Journeys services is created on the target environment, interaction data from your source environment (such as email clicks or website visits) won't be available to the target environment unless you have done a backup and restore on the same environment.
-In the case of operating on the same environment all analytics and interaction data is maintained.
-For a different target environment you can freely generate new interaction data on the target environment without affecting your source environment.
+- Because a new set of Customer Insights - Journeys services is created on the target environment, interaction data from your source environment (such as email clicks or website visits) won't be available to the target environment unless you've done a backup and restore on the same environment.
+In the case of operating on the same environment, all analytics and interaction data is maintained.
+For a different target environment, you can freely generate new interaction data on the target environment without affecting your source environment.
 - If you go live with an email or page that was previously published on the source environment, the published design will continue to use the previous image URLs from the source environment&mdash;these images will still appear in the republished designs provided they're still available on the source environment, but to avoid confusion, we strongly recommend that you edit your emails and pages to use those images before going live with them again.
 - If the Customer Insights - Journeys app on your source environment used outbound marketing and a Power Apps portal, then you might choose to also set up a new portal on the target environment to host its marketing pages and event websites (requires an unconfigured Power Apps portals license to be available on your tenant).
 [Portals are optional](portal-optional.md), so you can choose not to use a portal with the copied environment if you prefer, even if the source environment was using one.
 - After a Customer Insights - Journeys is migrated, restored, or copied, its state is changed from **Live** to **Stopped**.
 To restart a migrated, restored, or copied journey, you need to first duplicate the journey, and then execute it.